hewison-chris/agora-cl-docs/website/docs/devtools/init-state.md

 **Blocks:** fetched blocks; provided by the fetcher via its output channel.

 FSM Manager is a container used to group machines together, for easier management and traversal.
 It is queue’s responsibility to make sure that `Start Slot` uniquely identifies the machine: there’s no point in having a machine with the same start slots, as machines are fetching batches of a constant size starting from the start slot, therefore machines with the same start slot will essentially fetch the same block range (albeit, possibly, from the different peers).
-Of course sometimes such a redundancy is unavoidable: in cases when the beacon node’s head cannot be advanced, machines with slots equal to that of some previously used machines can be spawned (see how machines are reset in [onProcessSkippedEvent()](https://github.com/zeroone-boa/agora-cl/blob/ce397ce797c33dbcf77fa7670c356844ef6aad43/beacon-chain/sync/initial-sync/blocks_queue.go#L419) event handler).
+Of course sometimes such a redundancy is unavoidable: in cases when the Agora node’s head cannot be advanced, machines with slots equal to that of some previously used machines can be spawned (see how machines are reset in [onProcessSkippedEvent()](https://github.com/zeroone-boa/agora-cl/blob/ce397ce797c33dbcf77fa7670c356844ef6aad43/beacon-chain/sync/initial-sync/blocks_queue.go#L419) event handler).

 While event handlers operate on FSMs, they are not registered with machines themselves but with the queue, this is done for reasons of efficiency (machines are constantly removed and re-added, so are kept as simple as possible).
 When an event occurs (for example `Tick` event occurs every 200 milliseconds), each known FSM is passed to the corresponding event handler, depending on FSM’s current state.
 Here is the list of event handlers, required FSM start states and their corresponding handlers: